LinusWatan2025/WATAN-LINUS-KENNETH_PA2/README.md

 **What it is:**

-A program that generates a random 5×5 NumPy ndarray, normalizes it using mean and standard deviation, and saves the result in a file named **`X_normalized.npy`**.
+A program that generates a random 5×5 ndarray, normalizes it using mean and standard deviation, and saves the result in a file named **`X_normalized.npy`**.

 **Why it's useful:**